 Vietnamese Language Courses

-ASIANLAN 276: Second Year Vietnamese II (Completion of this course with a grade of C- or better meets the LSA Language Requirement)
+ASIANLAN 276: Second Year Vietnamese II (4 credits) (Completion of this course with a grade of C- or better meets the LSA Language Requirement)

 Southeast Asian Languages Funding Opportunities

 - Southeast Asian Language Scholarships

 - Foreign Languages and Area Studies Fellowships (FLAS)

 The Southeast Asian Language Program hosts language tables every month to provide opportunities for students to practice the language outside of a classroom setting, learn more about the cultures related to the language that they are studying, and connect with other students and community members who are interested in the language and region.

 Students will be introduced to Southeast Asian cooking through cooking classes.
 Please contact your instructor for more details.